Nateml/my-obsidian-repo/Integration.md

 	&= x(2x+1)^{\frac{1}{2}} - \frac{1}{3}(2x+1)^{\frac{3}{2}} + c
 \end{align}$$

-If you're confused about the the transition from the second to third line of the above example, see [[Integration#^301e3f]].
+If you're confused about the the transition from the second to third line of the above example, see [undoing the chain rule](Integration.md#^301e3f).